joanllobera/joanllobera.github.io/_teaching/animation-foundations.md

 * Acquaintance with the syntax of C# and use of the Unity3D API
 * Use of git

 If you want to follow this course but feel like you have gaps on these topics, you can follow the materials introduced here, since each of these topics are introduced briefly.
-However, you might need to find alternative sources to explore them more exhaustively for a full understanding of the aspects covered here.
+However, you might need to find alternative sources to explore them more exhaustively for a full understanding of the topics of the course.

 ## 4. Credits